-The system that integrates the sourcing, processing, distributing, and retailing of food, is extremely complex and dominated by large transnational corporations which operate on an increasingly global scale.
-For example, only four companies control over 75% of the global grain and soya trade in the world, and only two corporations control nearly 80% of Canada's bread-making market
+The system that integrates the sourcing, processing, distributing, and retailing of food is extremely complex and dominated by large transnational corporations which operate on an increasingly global scale.
+For example, only four companies control over 75% of the global grain and soya trade in the world, and only two corporations control nearly 80% of Canada's bread-making market only four corporations control 99% of livestock breeding.
+Today, six or fewer companies control around 70% of world trade in many agricultural commodities.

-One important by-product of the rising corporate control over the agricultural system is that farmers' share of the income is in a decline as processors, packers, and retailers are taking as much of the income as possible.
-For example, a farmer's share of the profit from corn today is half of what it was 40 years ago.
+One important by-product of the rising corporate control over the agricultural system is that farmers' share of the income within the agricultural sector has been in long-term decline as processors, packers, and retailers are taking as much of the income as possible.
+Instead, the largest share of the profit from selling food is concentrated in areas like processing and retail.
+For example, a Farmer's share of the profit from corn today is half of what 40 years ago.
+A Canadian dairy farmer will receive \$0.16 for a glass of milk that costs the consumer \$1.50 in a restaurant.
 This trend holds for virtually all agricultural products.
-Farmers in financially poor countries receive an even smaller share of the profits, unless they are engaged in a 'fair trade' relationship.)
+Farmers in financially poor countries receive an even smaller share of the profits unless they are engaged in a 'fair trade' relationship.